renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 ### Reflection
 This capstone seeks a model which uses the top daily news headlines from Reddit ( /r/worldnews ) to predict stock market movement.
 First a Dummy estimator was implemented to serve as baseline for comparison.
 The AUC test score was 49%.
 Next, Logistic Regression with the default parameters was implemented.
 The score of 41% was obtained which is low due to overfitting.

-The CountVectorizer parameter max_depth was evaluated in order to handle the overfitting problem.
+The CountVectorizer parameter max_features was evaluated in order to handle the overfitting problem.
 The best test score with Logistic Regression was of 54% when using max_features = 50.
 Finally, other models were evaluated as well.
 The highest test score was obtained with RandomForest of 56%.
 When compared to the benchmark is 7% higher than the Dummy estimation and 15% higher than Logistic Regression with default parameters.

 ### Improvement